 If you want to make the trade-off between bad sound and quiet surfaces with whatever Heavy Vinyl pressing might be available, well, that’s certainly your prerogative, but we can’t imagine losing what’s good about this music — the size, the energy, the presence, the clarity, the weight — just to hear it with less background noise.

-We consider the fourth Toto album their Masterpiece.
-It’s a recording that should be part of any serious popular Music Collection.
+We consider this album Toto’s Must-Own Masterpiece.
+It’s a recording that belongs in any serious Popular Music Collection.